Understanding Managed IT Services

-The following is a summarized history of managed services to give you some background relating to how these services have developed.
+The following is a summarized history of managed IT solutions to give you some background relating to how these services have developed.
 This history pertains specifically to companies who service midsized to small network systems.

 It all started with break-fix services (The Break Fix Mentality)